trustification/trustification/e2e-tests/README.md

 ### Overview
 The End - End UI framework is based on [Cucumber](https://github.com/cucumber-rs/cucumber "Cucumber") and [Thrityfour](https://github.com/stevepryde/thirtyfour/tree/main/thirtyfour "Thrityfour").
 The tests are written in Gherkin format and they are executed with the aid of cucumber-rs.

-The tests under package e2e-tests can be run with the below command,
+For example, the tests under package e2e-tests can be run with the below command to test localhost.
+(Make sure the localhost is up and running with the [podman](#Setting up Localhost))
 ```shell
 git clone https://github.com/trustification/trustification
 cd e2e-tests